 No state policy; up to LEA to determine whether early entrance to kindergarten is permitted.

-New Jersey Statute states that anyone over the age of five and under the age of six is guaranteed enrollment in kindergarten.
+New Jersey Statute states that students who will be age 5 by October 31 can be admitted to kindergarten.
 Four-year-olds may be admitted, though they are not guaranteed admittance; it would be up to local districts to admit a four-year-old child.

 Early entrance to 1st gradeIf you know where to find this information, please e-mail us.